|

 Beloved husband, father, and fellow CH sufferer.

-He leaves behind wife Judy, daughter Jan, son Bob, grandson
+He is survived by his wife Judy, daughter Jan, son

-Matthew, 2 sisters, a multitude of nieces & nephews, and also
+grandson Matthew, 2 sisters, a multitude of nieces & nephews,

 other CH sufferers and friends who will all miss him dearly.